nordic16/cmus-cheat-sheet/README.md

 <br>To alternate between track/playlist navigation, press `TAB`.
 <br>Now, switch back to the library view (press `2`), and press `y` to individually add tracks to the **currently selected playlist**, then go back to the playlist view, and open your new playlist.
-<br>The keyboard shortcuts on the playlist view are the same as the ones on the queue view:
+<br>The keyboard shortcuts in the playlist view are the same as in the queue view:

 - p to move the highlighted track down.
 - shift-P to move the highlighted track up.